 In Spring 2019, STAND will hold a six week course on three Dublin-based campuses: Trinity College Dublin, University College Dublin and Dublin City University.
 The dates are as follows:

-The course costs €25, but pay only €20 if you apply before 30th January.
+The course costs €25, but pay only €20 if you apply + pay before 31st January.

 The course will cover the following:

 Introduction to Development: By the end of this session, participants will have: explored a range of definitions and perspectives on development; become familiar with key concepts such as poverty, inequality and sustainability; developed an understanding of the root causes, consequences and solutions of global poverty and inequality, and explored the purpose and rationale of the Sustainable Development Goals.

 Migration: By the end of this session, participants will have: developed an understanding of different types of migration; developed an understanding of the reasons for migration; explored migration policies on a local level and global level and the implications for immigrants, and explored opportunities for taking action.

 International Trade & Livelihoods: By the end of this session, participants will have developed an understanding of how they are connected to people throughout the world by global value-chains, explored the challenges and opportunities presented through the trade system for earning a livelihood, explored the structures of the international trade system, and identified the interconnections between trade and other development topics.